Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-If $(N_2,\mathcal{A}_2)$ is a $\Z$-affine manifold and $f: N_1 \to N_2$ is locally a homeomorphism then there exists a unique (up to isomorphism) $\Z$-affine structure $\mathcal{A}_1$ on $N_1$ that makes $f$ into a $\Z$-affine morphism.
-The structure $\mathcal{A}_1$ is henceforth referred to as being {\em induced} by $f$.
+If $(N_2,\mathcal{A}_2)$ is a $\Z$-affine manifold and $f\colon N_1 \to N_2$ is locally a homeomorphism then there exists a unique (up to isomorphism) $\Z$-affine structure $\mathcal{A}_1$ on $N_1$ that makes $f$ into a $\Z$-affine morphism.
+The structure~$\mathcal{A}_1$ is henceforth referred to as being {\em induced} by~$f$.

-\begin{exm} For any $n\ge 1$, denote by $\mathcal{A}_0$ both the $\Z$-affine structure on $\R^n$ and the $\Z$-affine structure with corners on $[0,\infty[\,^n$ obtained by declaring the standard coordinates $x_1,\ldots,x_n$ to be $\Z$-affine.
-Then the {\em standard $\Z$-affine structure} on an open subset of $\R^n$ is the $\Z$-affine structure induced by inclusion of the subset in $(\R^n,\mathcal{A}_0)$.
-Likewise, an open subset of the subspace $[0,\infty[\,^n$ also inherits the standard $\Z$-affine structure from inclusion in $([0,+\infty[^n,\mathcal{A}_0)$. \end{exm}
+\begin{exm} For any $n\ge 1$, denote by $\mathcal{A}_0$ both the $\Z$-affine structure on~$\R^n$ and the $\Z$-affine structure with corners on $[0,\infty[\,^n$ obtained by declaring the standard coordinates $x_1,\ldots,x_n$ to be $\Z$-affine.
+Then the {\em standard $\Z$-affine structure} on an open subset of~$\R^n$ is the $\Z$-affine structure induced by inclusion of the subset in~$\big(\R^n,\mathcal{A}_0\big)$.
+Likewise, an open subset of the subspace $[0,\infty[\,^n$ also inherits the standard $\Z$-affine structure from inclusion in $([0,+\infty[\,^n,\mathcal{A}_0)$. \end{exm}

-For $\Z$-affine manifolds, it makes sense to consider (the sheaf of) {\em $\Z$-affine functions}, {\it i.e.} (locally defined) smooth functions that, in local $\Z$-affine coordinates $(x_1,\ldots,x_n)$, are given by
+For $\Z$-affine manifolds, it makes sense to consider (the sheaf of) {\em $\Z$-affine functions}, i.e., (locally defined) smooth functions that, in local $\Z$-affine coordinates $(x_1,\ldots,x_n)$, are given by

 where $k_i \in \Z$ and $c\in\R$.
-The local normal form provided by the Liouville-Arnol'd Theorem (Theorem~\ref{thm:la}) implies that the regular leaf space of an integrable system with compact fibers can be characterized, as a $\Z$-affine manifold, by the sheaf of functions that generate $2\pi$-periodic flows tangent to the fibers of the quotient map.
+The local normal form provided by the Liouville--Arnol'd theorem (Theorem~\ref{thm:la}) implies that the regular leaf space of an integrable system with compact fibers can be characterized, as a $\Z$-affine manifold, by the sheaf of functions that generate $2\pi$-periodic flows tangent to the fibers of the quotient map.

-\begin{corollary} Let $\is$ be an integrable system with compact fibers.
-Then the subset $\mathcal{L}_{\mathrm{reg}} \subset \mathcal{L}$ inherits a $\Z$-affine structure $\mathcal{A}_{\mathrm{reg}}$, uniquely defined by the property that locally defined $\Z$-affine functions from $(\mathcal{L}_{\mathrm{reg}},\mathcal{A}_{\mathcal{L}_\mathrm{reg}})$ to $(\R,\mathcal{A}_0)$ correspond, by taking the pull-back along the restriction to $q^{-1}\left(\mathcal{L}_{\mathrm{reg}}\right)$ of the quotient map $q : M \to \mathcal{L}$, to functions on $q^{-1}\left(\mathcal{L}_{\mathrm{reg}}\right) \subset M$ whose Hamiltonian vector fields are tangent to the fibers of $q$ and have $2\pi$-periodic flows. \end{corollary}
+\begin{Corollary} Let $\is$ be an integrable system with compact fibers.
+Then the subset $\mathcal{L}_{\mathrm{reg}} \subset \mathcal{L}$ inherits a $\Z$-affine structure $\mathcal{A}_{\mathrm{reg}}$, uniquely defined by the property that locally defined $\Z$-affine functions from $(\mathcal{L}_{\mathrm{reg}},\mathcal{A}_{\mathcal{L}_\mathrm{reg}})$ to $(\R,\mathcal{A}_0)$ correspond, by taking the pull-back along the restriction to $q^{-1}(\mathcal{L}_{\mathrm{reg}})$ of the quotient map $q \colon M \to \mathcal{L}$, to functions on $q^{-1} (\mathcal{L}_{\mathrm{reg}} ) \subset M$ whose Hamiltonian vector fields are tangent to the fibers of $q$ and have $2\pi$-periodic flows. \end{Corollary}